 Futurama: Roughly the first three minutes of "A Bicyclops Built for Two" is devoted to the subject, with porn sites and dirty chat rooms galore.
 Zoidberg is unimpressed... until he sees "Hot Sardine on Mackerel Action".

-Fry: "I didn't think it was possible, but thanks to the Internet, I'm now bored with sex."
+Fry: "I didn't think it was possible, but thanks to the Internet, I'm now bored with sex.
+Is there a place on the web that panders to my lust for violence?"

 In the episode "A Big Piece of Garbage", the crew watches a documentary about pollution: